-In my last post, I highlighted a lesson from The 22 Immutable Laws of Marketing.
+In The Target is Not the Market, I highlighted a lesson from The 22 Immutable Laws of Marketing.

 In this post, we look at the companion book, Positioning: The Battle for Your Mind.
 The following excerpt is from Chapter 13: When Line Extension Can Work.

 For reference, the author’s definition of line extension is closer to brand extension: the use of an existing brand name in a new product category.
 Excuse the outdated examples.

 The classic test for line extension is the shopping list.